-October 3rd would have been my grandmother’s 96th birthday.
+February 3rd is the day I lost the closest thing to a mother I’ve ever known.
 I miss her today as much as I did the moment she left this world.
-There are times I’d give just about anything to talk with her, cry to her, and simply share space with her.
-She’s the closest thing to a mother I’ve ever known.
-And I owe her everything for my survival.
+There are times I’d give anything to talk with her, cry to her and share space with her.

-During her final days with us, my grandmother maintained her unwavering selflessness as she gradually and gracefully began her ascent.
+During her final days with us, she maintained her unwavering selflessness.
 We said our goodbyes, I told her she’ll always be a part of me, I’ll miss her like crazy, and she could go when she was ready.

 And so she stayed a while longer.

-After a mostly unresponsive day, I was combing her hair and telling her she looked beautiful when suddenly she arose and asked for her lipstick.
-She always made me laugh at inappropriate times.
+After another unresponsive day, I combed her hair and told her she looked beautiful.
+Imagine my surprise when she arose and asked for her lipstick.
+She always made me laugh at the most inappropriate times.

-Then, there was that rainy night when I slipped into my car, bone-weary with emotion, bellowing a desperate, barbaric shrill.
+Then, there was that rainy night.
+I slipped into my car, bone-weary with emotion, bellowing a desperate, barbaric shrill.
 I begged for a sign her suffering would soon end and her transition to peace would come.

 When I composed myself enough to drive home, I cranked the ignition and froze.
 I had been listening to talk radio when I arrived that day.
 But it was Elton John’s Circle of Life piping from the speakers as I left.

-It reminded me of the numerous times she flew in for a visit and we stayed up all night gossiping like good Christian girls.
+It reminded me of the many times she flew in for a visit and we stayed up all night gossiping like good Christian girls.

 We shared everything.
 We even bought two identical gifts for birthdays and holidays.
 We’d see each other wearing the gift we’d given and want it back.
 Hence our motto: Indian givers buy two.

-I recalled all the times she made green coconut icing cupcakes adorned with jelly beans for my Easter-ish birthday.
+She loved baking cupcakes with green coconut icing.
+She adorned them with jelly beans for my Easter-ish birthday.

-My favorite was the two of us awakening on Christmas to a smoke-filled house.
-We’d forgotten about the turkey and then giggled at our incompetence all the way to Honey Baked Ham.
+We awoke on Christmas to a smoke-filled house.
+We scorched the turkey and giggled all the way to Honey Baked Ham.

-I cried and giggled for both of us.
+I cried and giggled as my stories droned on.
 I thanked her for keeping me alive during my darkest times.
-And I reluctantly asked her to commit yet one more selfless act.
-I asked her to accept comfort and peace and to let go… for me.
+And I asked her to commit yet one more selfless act.
+I asked her to accept comfort and peace and to let go, for me.

-There are few people who infinitely impress and alter your life for the better.
+I can count on one hand the people who impressed and altered my life like her.
 How fortunate I was to have someone love me more and more each day no matter my faults.
 Someone who formed my moral compass, shaping the woman I am today.

 I never knew life without her infectious laughter, comforting wisdom, and gentle touch.
-Thankfully, my boys will always know her joy, insight, and embrace because she instilled them in me.
+I’m grateful my boys will always know her joy, insight, and embrace because she instilled them in me.